-On 21 March 2013, the Prime Minister Julia Gillard apologised on behalf of the Australian Government to people affected by forced adoption or removal policies and practices.
+On 21 March 2013, the former Prime Minister Julia Gillard apologised on behalf of the Australian Government to people affected by forced adoption or removal policies and practices.

 The national apology was delivered in the Great Hall of Parliament House, Canberra.

 Copies of the apology text are below:

 A transcript of the apology and accompanying speeches and a video of the event is available on the Parliament of Australia website.